mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 representations of this data model and session protocols over which mPlane is supported.

-Present implementation work is focused on mPlane represented in JSON using WebSockets {{RFC6455}} as a session protocol. {{workflows-in-websockets}}
+Present work is focused on mPlane represented in JSON using WebSockets
-demonstrates how mPlane's separation of connection initiation and message initiation works in this environment.
-Previous versions of the mPlane protocol used HTTPS as a session protocol {{RFC3205}}, but the asynchronous message- oriented exchanges on which mPlane is built is more suited to a channel- oriented session layer such as WebSockets.
+{{RFC6455}} as a session protocol.

 This revision of the document describes Version 2 of the mPlane protocol.